create harmony with painting color schemes

 Moving right one half brought us to the highlight color, a warm Gamboge yellow.

-The compliment + one half left color scheme is the same as the above, except we move to the left two spaces from either compliment.
+The complement + one half left color scheme is the same as the above, except we move to the left two spaces from either complement.

-My favorite painting color schemes are the Compliment + 1/2 left and Compliment + 1/2 right.
-The other scheme I often use is the Split Compliment scheme.
+My favorite painting color schemes are the Complement + 1/2 left and Complement + 1/2 right.
+The other scheme I often use is the Split Complement scheme.

 Orange and blue were mixed to create the browns in the wren.